- Email me

 My guest this week says music helped her slip away from 21st century family life into the volatile, simmering Key West of 1935.
 Her novel features a half-Cuban woman who goes to work for Ernest Hemingway (who himself once said he used words the way that Bach used notes).
 She is Erika Robuck and she’s on the Red Blog talking about the Undercover Soundtrack for Hemingway’s Girl.

-1935, authors, century family, cuban woman, Erika Robuck, Ernest Hemingway, Fix and Finish With Confidence, Hemingway, Hemingway's Girl, historical fiction, historical novels, how to write a novel, inspiration, Key West, literary fiction, Mexico, music for writing, My Memories of a Future Life, novels, publishing, Roz Morris, The Undercover Soundtrack, undercover soundtrack, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+1935, authors, century family, cuban woman, Erika Robuck, Ernest Hemingway, Hemingway, Hemingway's Girl, historical fiction, historical novels, how to write a novel, inspiration, Key West, literary fiction, Mexico, music for writing, My Memories of a Future Life, novels, publishing, Roz Morris, The Undercover Soundtrack, undercover soundtrack, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music

 ‘I want you to feel what my characters feel; music helps me do that’ – The Undercover Soundtrack, VR Christensen